waseemhnyc/waseemhnyc/README.md

 </br>

 Software Developer and Mechatronics Engineer from New York.

+👨‍💻 Always building and learning

+💬 Sharing my thoughts and journey

+👨‍🏫 Adjunct Professor at Vaughn College NY

 <!-- I started coding aiming to build meaningful and impactful solutions. -->
 <!-- Currently learning more and dabbling in Product Development, Blockchain and AI. -->